jlincbio/cred/README.md

    2. Use a pipe (">") to capture CRED output.
 ```

-The initial release is archived at Zenodo:
+The initial release is archived at Zenodo:<br>
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2667613.svg)](https://doi.org/10.5281/zenodo.2667613)